FALL ADULTS: Combined Methods

 Course Description:

 Students will work with a variety of forming methods—including throwing, coiling, pinching, and slab construction—to explore new ways of building both functional and sculptural forms.
-Emphasis will be placed on pushing material limits, rethinking processes, and using form as a site for expressive inquiry.
+Students will enhance surface through slip and glaze application, carving, texture, and layered resist techniques.

 Age range: